-A Regional Coalition for Housing (ARCH): is a partnership between King County and East King County Cities who have joined to assist with preserving and increasing the supply of housing for low- and moderate-income households in the region.
+A Regional Coalition for Housing (ARCH): is a partnership of the County and East King County Cities who have joined to assist with preserving and increasing the supply of housing for low- and moderate-income households in the region.
 ARCH assists member governments in developing housing policies, strategies, programs, and development regulations; coordinates the cities' financial support to groups creating affordable housing for low- and moderate-income households; and assists people looking for affordable rental and ownership housing.
-ARCH's member governments have supported a wide range of housing created and operated by local organizations and private developers that serve individuals, families, seniors, people experiencing homelessness, and persons with special needs.
-ARCH has been an asset to the City of Redmond communities and in increasing the supply of needed affordable housing.
+ARCH's member governments have supported a wide ARCH has been an asset to the City of Redmond communities and in increasing the supply of needed affordable housing.
 The Redmond HAP was developed in partnership with ARCH and includes strategies which build off the work and programs already established.
 ARCH strives to create a minimum of 100 low-income affordable housing units in East King County on an annual basis.
 Since 1993, the ARCH Housing Trust Fund has funded over 3,250 units of East King County housing for families, seniors, and persons with special needs.
 ARCH also helps facilitate the use of surplus land for affordable housing.
-The Redmond HAP was developed in partnership with ARCH and includes strategies which build off the work and programs already established.
+The Redmond HAP was developed in partnership with ARCH and programs already established.
+ARCH also helps facilitate the use of surplus land for affordable housing.
+The Redmond HAP was developed in partnership with ARCH and programs already established.
+ARCH also helps facilitate the use of surplus land for affordable housing.
+The Redmond HAP was developed in partnership with ARCH and programs already established.